Willpaar/BlackJack-game/README.md

 2. Pygame: Install the Pygame library via pip:
 Installation
 1. Download or clone this repository.
-2. Ensure the following folder structure exists:
+2.	unzip images and file folders and Ensure the following folder structure exists:

 images
    - saloon_background.jpg